ajsmith607/memills/content/family-of-edward-hallock-mills/topics/staten-island.md

 </div>

-Left penniless, Charles M. Pine was forced to return to work, and to do so for the first time in many years as an employee in someone else' business.
+Left penniless, Charles M. Pine was forced to return to work, and to do so for the first time in many years as an employee in someone else's business.
 Elmira died just over a year later.
 Theodore, who had been blind for two years prior to the business failure, continued to decline, becoming "perfectly helpless" in his final years.
 Theodore died more than 2 years before Charles, and approximately six months prior to Charles' sister Mary Ann (Pine) Mills's death in Brookton.

 <figure>